Improwised/kb.repairrabbit.github.io/content/customers/how-to-add-a-new-customer-or-their-information.md

 draft= false
 +++

-Go to “Customers”
+“Customers”
 ![How to add a new customer or their information?](/images/customers/how_to_add_a_new_customer_and_their_information/go_to_customers.png)

-Click “New”
+“New”
 ![How to add a new customer or their information?](/images/customers/how_to_add_a_new_customer_and_their_information/click_new.png)

-Fill the necessary  information, & click “Add”
+Fill the necessary  information,and “Add”
 ![How to add a new customer or their information?](/images/customers/how_to_add_a_new_customer_and_their_information/fill_the_required_details_and add.png)